alexkaysersnow/nodedotjs-server/README.md

-# nodedotjs-server for Cumul integration
+# Mock project for Cumul integration

+This is a mock for poc purposes, don't use in production.

 ## Usage